MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 **Objective:** In this exercise, you will create a new theme that will alter the color scheme of your portal.

-Task #1: Create a Webpage
+Task #1: Apply and Edit a Theme
 --------------------------------

 1. Open Power Apps portals Studio